evmcnb/quartz/content/Lower Limb Vascular Exam.md

 ##### Capillary Refill time
 - Apply 5 seconds of pressure onto finger and release
 - Should return in <2 seconds
-- If >2 seconds suggests poor peripheral perfusion (hypovolaemia, congestive heart failure) and need to assess central cap refill
+- If >2 seconds suggests poor peripheral perfusion (hypovolaemia, congestive [[Heart Failure]]) and need to assess central cap refill

 ##### Gross motor
 - Ask the patient to wiggle their toes